-But my question for you is: Do you desire to repent about your prayer life?
+But, my question for you is: do you desire to repent about your prayer life?
 If you wish to put forth no effort whatsoever to rescue a shipwrecked prayer life, you may not have ever believed the gospel.
-Our unity with Christ will of necessity produce certain fruits.
+Our unity with Christ will, of necessity, produce certain fruits.
 Prayer is one of those fruits.

 If that’s you, then listen closely again.
 Listen to the gospel as told by Psalm 102:16-22.
 We are spiritually poor and destitute people.
 God has heard our cry.
 He wishes to set free we sinners who are doomed to die.
 He sent the Righteous Branch, Jesus Christ, to die in our place.
-Jesus suffered death on a cross but rose from the grave.
-That death he suffered was for us sinners, and he offers eternal life to all those who repent of their sin and believe that He is Lord.
+Jesus suffered death on a cross, but rose from the grave.
+That death he suffered was for us sinners, and He offers eternal life to all those who repent of their sin and believe that He is Lord.
 If that’s never clicked for you, then appropriate these truths and walk in newness of life.
-Believe that Jesus is God and confess that He is Lord.
+Believe that Jesus is God, and confess that He is Lord.
 And get to practicing extraordinary prayer.

 This should be stimulus enough for our prayer life.
 Our union with Christ makes prayer a discipline where we show utter dependence and helplessness.
-It is where we express deep affection for Christ and his ways.
+It is where we express deep affection for Christ and His ways.
 In prayer with our brothers and sisters we demonstrate union with them.